fdu-harry/Apnea-Interact-Xplainer/README.md

 Since the model weight file is large (39M), it is stored using Git LFS and requires specific steps to download:

 ### Prerequisites
+> Note: If Git or Git LFS is already installed, you can uninstall them from Control Panel first to avoid conflicts.

 1. Download and install Git from: https://git-scm.com/downloads
 2. Download and install Git LFS from: https://git-lfs.com/